'I want air pollution caused by power generation to be an issue for the past...'

 As such, Henna plans to continue her career in the New Zealand energy sector, starting with her current role at Meridian Energy as an Electrical Engineer.

-Outside of her study and career aspirations, Henna spent a lot of her time getting involved with the local community, including joining clubs and living in Ilam Apartments with other students.
+Outside of her study and career aspirations, Henna spent a lot of her time getting involved with the local community, tramping and playing board games.
 Making new connections and gaining independence on the other side of the world was important to Henna, and she advises other international students to immerse themselves outside of study.

 ‘I would encourage people to branch out and make friends with all kinds of people – that’s the point of studying overseas.
 You get a great opportunity to experience other cultures that you will never get at home.’